<< Previous wine Next wine >>

-WHAT MAKES THIS WINE UNIQUE?
-Sustainably grown, old vines tended in the sought after Pinyolet soil of Montsant.
-This is a Mediterranean Garnacha expression that is floral, uplifted, elegant, full of tension and minerality.
-Not overripe or alcoholic.
-The cooler climate of Montsant produces Garnacha's that are capable of ageing for decades.
-Special microclimate that is windy, warmer and drier than other subzones within the region.
+Sustainably grown, old vines tended in the sought-after pinyolet soil from the top subzone of Montsant, known as Masroig.
+This is a Mediterranean Garnacha expression that is floral and herbaceous, uplifted, elegant, full of tension and minerality and never overripe.
+The cooler, drier climate of Montsant produces Garnacha capable of aging for decades.

-GRAPE: 100% Garnacha.
-Sustainably grown vines planted from 1987-2003.
-Tended in limestone (pinyolets) soil at 520 m (1,706 ft) elevation.
+100% Garnacha.
+Sustainably grown vines planted from 1987-2003 tended in limestone (pinyolets) and red clay soil at 520 m (1,706 ft) elevation.
 This is a vegan wine.

-VINIFICATION AND AGEING: 6 months in 3 year old French oak barrels of 225.
+6 months in 3 year old French oak barrels of 225.
 Lit.

-TASTING NOTES: Pinyolet Garnacha reveals a rich strawberry and raspberry fruit intermixed with notes of licorice, crushed rock and earth, all offered in a medium to full-bodied, heady style.
+Pinyolet Garnacha reveals a rich strawberry and raspberry fruit intermixed with notes of licorice, crushed rock and earth, all offered in a medium to full-bodied, heady style.
 The price is a steal and the quality of the wine is impressive.
 Notes by Robert Parker Oct/Nov 2010.
 Bright ruby.
 Bright raspberry and blackberry on the nose.
 Red berry flavors are lifted by gentle acidity, picking up spiciness with air.
 Finishes broad and smooth, with good length.
 Notes by Josh Raynolds Sept/Oct 2011.